 SCWA initiated the formation of the Santee Cooper Lakes Waterfowl and Fisheries Coalition.
 The Coalition developed a plan to restore fish and waterfowl resources on the Santee Cooper Lakes.
-The Coalition promoted the development of the new 350 acre Hickory Top Waterfowl Management Area.
+The Coalition promoted the development of the 350-acre Hickory Top Waterfowl Management Area.
 This project has been a big success and is being well managed by the South Carolina Department of Natural Resources.

-In 2014, SCWA partnered with the South Carolina Conservation Bank, Delta Waterfowl, Ducks Unlimited and SCDNR to form the Pintail Partners group.
+In 2014, SCWA partnered with the South Carolina Conservation Bank, Delta Waterfowl, Ducks Unlimited, and SCDNR to form the Pintail Partners group.
 This is the first partnership of its kind.
-Four of wildlife conservation groups are working together to increase youth waterfowl hunting opportunities and to help pass on our waterfowl heritage to the next generation.
-The first Pintail Partners youth hunt was held on January 31, 2015 at the SCWA Wildlife Education Center and on surrounding private duck clubs.
+Four wildlife conservation groups are working together to increase youth waterfowl hunting opportunities and to help pass on our waterfowl heritage to the next generation.
+The first Pintail Partners youth hunt was held on January 31, 2015, at the SCWA Wildlife Education Center and surrounding private duck clubs.
 The youth hunters were public hunters who were not selected in the state youth waterfowl hunt draw program.
-In addition several of the hunters were members of the SCDNR take one make one program.
+In addition, several of the hunters were members of the SCDNR take one make one program.
 The kids had a great hunt and many of them harvested their first duck.
-We look forward to expanding the youth hunt in the coming year.
+Since 2015, over 300 youth have participated in the program.

 The future of waterfowl hunting on public and private lands also depends on developing the next generation of waterfowl hunters and conservationists.
 SCWA is meeting this challenge through its creation of Camp Woodie.
 Camp Woodie is recognized as the nation’s leading youth waterfowl conservation education summer camp program.
-This summer over 900 youth will attend a one week summer waterfowl and wildlife conservation camp session at our 410 acre Rimini facility.
-SCWA is dedicated to passing on the legacy of our waterfowl heritage through the growth of the Camp Woodie Program.
-For more information visit the Camp Woodie section of the web site.
+This summer 1,600 youth will attend a one-week summer waterfowl and wildlife conservation camp session at our 1,237acre Wildlife Education Center.
+SCWA is dedicated to passing on the legacy of our outdoor heritage through the growth of the Camp Woodie Program.
+For more information, visit the Camp Woodie section of our website.

 Wood Duck Production Project